Hello Planning Mashers!

 I never tried doing anything like that, but doesn’t it sound like a fun way to use your washi tape?

 13 Washi Tape Ideas For Your Bullet Journal

 Want to see some of these ideas in action?
 I actually recorded a video with 13 of them, so be sure to check it.

 And if you decide to subscribe to my channel I’ll be forever grateful!

 Where To Buy Washi Tape

-I know we all are crazy about washi tape, and personally, I’m always trying new stores, and am on a lookout for good washi tape deals.
+I know we all are crazy about washi tape, and personally, I’m always trying new stores, and am on the lookout for good washi tape deals.

 So I thought I’d share some of my favorite places to shop for washi tape.